ncn-foreigners/NMAR/reference/el_engine.md

 [`nmar()`](https://ncn-foreigners.ue.poznan.pl/NMAR/index.html/reference/nmar.md)
 supports a partitioned right-hand side `y_miss ~ aux1 + aux2 | z1 + z2`.
 Variables left of `|` are auxiliaries (used in EL moment constraints);
-variables right of `|` are response-model predictors only.
+variables right of `|` are missingness-model predictors only.
 The outcome appears on the left-hand side and is included as a response predictor by default.

 **Weights in results**: Calling [`weights()`](https://rdrr.io/r/stats/weights.html) on the returned